Lambert W random variables and their applications in loss modelling: Lambert Random Variables

-As the moments are found using derivatives of an exponential function, the moments of any order $k$ exist and are finite.
-Using the expressions given above, we can derive the formulae for the mean of $Y$
+{As the} moments are found using the derivatives of an exponential function, the~moments of any order $k$ exist and are finite.
+Using the above expressions, we can derive the formulae for the mean of $Y$

 the variance of $Y$

 and the skewness coefficient $\gamma_{1}(Y)$: